MetricCalc

 Feet to CM

-Convert feet into centimeters for international forms, fitness data, and product dimensions.
+Convert feet into centimeters for international forms, fitness records, product dimensions, and metric documentation.

 m